sztrzask/maklipsa.github.io/_posts/2016-11-21-Problems_with_AsParallel.md

 AsParallel: 15
 ```

 And yes.
 Those numbers are tiny.
-But if you have them in every web request, or a small frequently called function it cumulates.
+But if you have it in every web request or a small that's frequently called function it cumulates and affects overall performance.
-If talking about small functions they have a habit of being used in other functions, thus creating bigger blocks.
+When talking about small functions they have a habit of being used in other functions, thus creating bigger blocks.
 Those blocks tend to be ... parallelized.
 So let's see what happens then.

 ## Nested AsParallel

 It is more or less the same code as above, but now we have:

- - ``CalcInSingleAsParallel`` that calculates the prime using ``AsParallel`` (same as above)'
+ - ``CalcInSingleAsParallel`` that calculates the primes using ``AsParallel`` (same as above)'
- - we split the list into chunks and then on them in parallel call ``CalcInSingleAsParallel``.
-This is done in ``CalcInTwoNestedAsParallel``.
+ - ``CalcInTwoNestedAsParallel`` splits a list into chunks and returns in parallel calls ``CalcInSingleAsParallel``

 > One thing to note about ``CalcInTwoNestedAsParallel`` is that it splits the list into chunks when being invoked, but returns an ``IEnumerable``.
 This trick defers the calculation of the prime until ``Count`` is being called.
 This way ``MeasureTime`` only measures the prime calculating part.